Lycanroc0409/Afternoonrepo/README.md

 # Afternoonrepo
-This is going to be amazing
+This is going to be amazing.
+Author - Moses